katzenpost/katzenpost/README.rst

 Katzenpost is a variant of the Loopix design and as such makes use of the Poisson mix strategy and therefore must be properly tuned.
-Tuning of the Poisson mix strategy as not been publicly solved yet but I suspect the solution has something to do with a descrete network event simulator and possibly some machine learning algorithms as well.
+Tuning of the Poisson mix strategy has not been publicly solved yet but I suspect the solution has something to do with a discrete network event simulator and possibly some machine learning algorithms as well.
 Perhaps we all should consider the tuning of this mixnet messaging system as half of it's design.